-Kardashians Jet Off To Costa Rica: Kim And Kourtney Leave Kanye West And Scott Disick Behind; Here’s Why
+Kardashians Jet Off To Costa Rica: Kim And Kourtney Leave Kanye West And Scott Disick Behind, Here’s Why

 A photo posted by Kim Kardashian West (@kimkardashian) on

-Apparently, Kourtney Kardashian is still angry with Scott Disick after he was caught partying at the Sundance Film Festival.
-Disick was spotted at the TAO pop-up in Park City, Utah over the past weekend.
+Apparently, Kourtney is still angry with Scott after he was caught partying at the Sundance Film Festival.
+Disick was spotted at the TAO pop-up in Park City, Utah, over the past weekend.

 Disick has previously been to rehab for his party boy ways.
+Kourtney was not happy when she found out about Scott’s weekend and disinvited him from the family trip.

 Disick was apparently also seen chatting it up with a Kendall Jenner look-a-like.